peterhcharlton/info/safer_wearables/sops/participation/sending_mail_packs.md

 ---

-## Preparing a mail pack

-Setup the devices as detailed in the device setup SOP.

-Prepare a mail pack consisting of:
-- A cardboard box (currently using brown boxes measuring 240x240x40mm)
-- Foam inserts (currently using three pieces of foam: one at the bottom and top measuring 6 mm thick, and a middle layer measuring 25mm thick).
-- Bags: one for outward, and one for return (currently using polyethene measuring 350x405 mm)
-- Instruction leaflet
-- Questionnaire
-- Three wearable devices (already set up)
-- Charger for a wearable device
-- Cable for Bittium Faros device (in device already)
-- Electrodes in an envelope (8 electrodes)

 ## Arranging delivery

 - Telephone participant to arrange a time for delivery, which will require their email address and contact number for tracking, and also whether there is a safeplace or a dog at the address.